If you need a loan, a credit check is typically part of the application process. But what if you have no credit score and no credit history?

 While conventional lenders typically conduct a credit check as part of the loan application approval process, some lenders don’t.
 You can find lenders throughout Canada who provide financing without a credit check.
 Meaning you don’t need a good credit score — or any credit at all — to get approved for a loan.

-These no credit check loans simply require other credentials in lieu of a credit check, such as bank statements to verify your assets, pay stubs to determine your income, and a statement of expenses to show how much debt you currently carry.
+These loans with no credit checks simply require other credentials in lieu of a credit check, such as bank statements to verify your assets, pay stubs to determine your income, and a statement of expenses to show how much debt you currently carry.
 You might also include a co-signer or add collateral to back the loan to reduce the lender’s risk and boost your odds of loan approval.

 Just keep in mind that you may be charged a higher interest rate for a no credit check loan.